Docking and Mooring

 You should have at least six dock lines: two for the bow, two for the stern, and two spring lines, which are pivot lines that keep the boat from moving forward or astern.
 The dock lines should be at least 2/3 the length of your boat, and the spring lines should be at least the same length as your boat.

 The diameter of the lines depends on the size and weight of your boat.
-If your boat is under 20 feet, use lines that are 3/8-inch in diameter.
+If your boat is less than 20 feet, use lines that are 3/8-inch in diameter.
 For every 10 feet of additional boat length, add another 1/8 inch to the diameter.
 Your boat won't be damaged by having its dock lines too large, so when in doubt, choose the next larger size.